jumptrading/influx-spout/README.md

 # useful.
 Please set to an appropriate value.
 influxdb_dbname = "influx-spout-junk"

-# How many messages to collect before writing to InfluxDB.
+# The maximum number of message chunks to collect before a write to InfluxDB
-# Increasing this number reduces InfluxDB communication overhead but increases
+# will be triggered.
+Increasing this number reduces communication overhead
-# latency.
+# with InfluxDB but increases latency.
-batch = 10
+batch_max_count = 10

 # The maximum amount of message data a writer worker may collect.
 If
 # this limit is reached, a write to InfluxDB is performed.